 In 1840, writer, editor and activist Sarah Josepha Hale took up the monument’s cause.
 Hale famously authored Mary Had a Little Lamb and helped create Thanksgiving as a national holiday, among her many achievements.
 To rescue the monument, she proposed and organized a week-long Ladies Fair to raise funds.

-Hale and other activists initially suggested women donate $1 to the monument association, but that idea met with opposition from critics who argued women should not be spending household funds on charitable donations.
+Hale and other activists initially suggested women donate $1 to the monument association, but that idea met with opposition.
+Critics argued women should not be spending household funds on charitable donations.
 So, Hale and her compatriots decided to change the plan.

 Soliciting assistance from dozens of ladies’ organizations, the group put together a fair to display the handiwork of women crafters and sell donated goods for the benefit of the monument.
 Offering goods such as needlework, preserves and raw fabric, the five-day fair in September of 1840 brought more than 35,000 visitors to the Faneuil Hall Market in Boston.
 Between revenue raised by admission to the fair and proceeds from the sale of goods, the fair succeeded terrifically, generating $30,000 for the monument.